ansible/ansible-documentation/docs/docsite/rst/playbook_guide/guide_rolling_upgrade.rst

 The playbooks deploy Apache, PHP, MySQL, Nagios, and HAProxy to a CentOS-based set of servers.

 We're not going to cover how to run these playbooks here.
-Read the included README in the github project along with the example for that information.
+Read the included README in the GitHub project along with the example for that information.
 Instead, we're going to take a close look at every part of the playbook and describe what it does.

 .. _lamp_deployment: